prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 #### Server to Server

+{: .alert.alert-info :}
+Use of this config option requires the `prebidServerBidAdapter` module.

 Prebid.js can be configured to connect to one or more [Prebid Servers](/prebid-server/overview/prebid-server-overview.html) for one or more bidders.

 Example config: